Productivity is a thing of the mind just as it is physical.

 Power naps can be a way of taking care of sleep deprivation, and ultimately, unproductiveness.

-Equally, even if you got a good sleep at night, but feel your brain isn’t working as great as you’d like, then taking a 15-30 minutes snooze can help reset your system and get you energy boost.
+Equally, even if you got a good sleep at night, but feel your brain isn’t working as great as you’d like, then taking a 15-30 minutes snooze can help reset your system, get more energy and boost your productivity.

 How exactly does naps connect to your mind productiveness?